 How do we create the emotional "overflow"?

-This video is a teaching tool to help show how a caregiver's own healing can lead to building resilience for herself so she can help her child.
+This video is a teaching tool to help show how a caregiver's own healing can lead to building resilience for herself so she can help her child, those around her, and herself.

 After watching this video you might ask yourself the following questions: